mrflattire/bunkr-api/README.md

 <details open>
 <summary><h3>Main Dashboard Interface (`bunkr-api`)</h3></summary>

 The primary entry point of the toolkit.
 It serves as an interactive hub for managing your entire media catalog.
-It is designed to intelligently handle inputs—whether you want to browse your collection, jump to a specific album, or import json metadata files.
+It is designed to intelligently handle inputs, whether you want to browse your collection, jump to a specific album, or import json metadata files.

 ```sh
 bunkr-api [OPTIONS] [PATH/ID]